GustavEikaas/GustavEikaas/README.md

 - **Neovim Plugins:** As a Vim enthusiast (yes, I'm one of those!), I'm constantly tinkering with Neovim to streamline my workflow and enhance my coding experience.
 You'll find a collection of plugins here that I've crafted to make Neovim even more powerful.

-- **Side Projects:** Beyond my professional work, I love to experiment with new ideas and technologies.
-You'll find a variety of side projects that showcase my curiosity and passion for learning.
+- **Side Projects:** ~Beyond my professional work, I love to experiment with new ideas and technologies.
+You'll find a variety of side projects that showcase my curiosity and passion for learning.~ Let's be honest, it's mostly neovim stuff

 ### Let's Connect!